joshre/joshre.github.io/been-making.md

 * 21 g fresh garlic
 * 2 cloves dried garlic

+Covered with a 5% brine and weighed down with a terra-cotta pot saucer.

 # Overnight Poolish
 April 15, 2017 at 12:50 PM
 * * *